· By Merle von KOMBUCHERY

-Make your own Kombucha: the ingredients
+Make your own kombucha: the ingredients

 Place ingredients in a highlighted box

-- 1 scoby, also called kombucha mushroom
+- 1 kombucha mushroom, also called tea mushroom

-- 8 g black or green tea
+- 8 g black tea or green tea

 - 100 g e.g. whole cane sugar